 A credit score is an important number that reflects how well you manage your finances.
 It can affect the interest rates for loans, whether or not you are eligible to rent or buy a house, and even how much money it takes for you to get approved for utilities.
-A person’s credit score can also impact their ability to find employment.
-There are many different types of credit score ranging from 300-850 with 850 being the best possible score one could have.
+A person's credit score can also impact their ability to find employment.
+There are many different types of credit scores ranging from 300-850 with 850 being the best possible score one could have.

 What is a credit score range?

-The credit score ranges is between 300 and 850.
+The credit score ranges between 300 and 850.
 A higher number means that you are more likely to qualify for loans, mortgages, and other financial products.
 If your credit score falls below 620, it will be difficult to obtain these types of financing.
-It’s important to know what type of credit score you have so that you can take the necessary steps to improve it if needed.
+It's important to know what type of credit score you have so that you can take the necessary steps to improve it if needed.

 1. How does the credit score range affect financial well-being?

 It's not always easy to know what your credit score is, but it can have a big impact on your ability to get loans and other financial opportunities.
 Your credit score ranges from 300-850 and the higher you are, the more financially successful you will be.